PencilCode/reference/documents/turtle/home.html.md

 <h3>Drawing Shapes</h3>

-<b>home</b> can be used to create intricate drawings where the center of the shape is the focus, e.g. flowers.
+<code>home</code> can be used to create intricate drawings where the center of the shape is the focus, e.g. flowers.

-In this example, we create an arrow.
+In this example, we will create an arrow shape.
+Notice that we move backwards from the center of the page to draw the arrow.

 <pre class="examp"><span data-dfnright="draw an arrow">
   dot blue